giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 * Blazor (beginner)
 * Genetic algorithms (beginner).

-We'll perform a very basic use of Blazor and everything you need to complete this tutorial will be explained or provided by the code samples, but if want to find out better what's happening under the hood, take a look on [Blazor Get Started page](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.0&viewFallbackFrom=aspnetcore-2.2&tabs=netcore-cli).
+We will perform a very basic use of Blazor and everything you need to complete this tutorial will be explained or provided by the code samples, but if you want to find out better what's happening under the hood, take a look on [Blazor Get Started page](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.0&viewFallbackFrom=aspnetcore-2.2&tabs=netcore-cli).

 If you need an introduction to genetic algorithms, take a look at this tutorial {% post Function optimization with GeneticSharp %}.